omahs/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 ## Parallelization (asynchronous compute) to handle over 10k+ tps per game

-Paima state machine L2s are not only significantly more efficient than the EVM, they also supports optionally running state machine updates in parallel (not natively available in the EVM), allowing games and apps to massively scale by, for example, having different PVP matches or different maps in an MMO run in parallel.
+Paima state machine L2s are not only significantly more efficient than the EVM, they also support optionally running state machine updates in parallel (not natively available in the EVM), allowing games and apps to massively scale by, for example, having different PVP matches or different maps in an MMO run in parallel.

 ## Cross-chain/multichain and sequencing with Paima Whirlpool